Ghostachio/Ghostachio/README.md

 👋 Hey there!
 I'm Hamza, a passionate beginner front-end engineer eager to contribute to open source projects and learn from the community.

 🚀 About Me:
-I'm a budding developer with a strong interest in front-end technologies such as HTML, CSS, and JavaScript.
+I'm a budding developer with a strong interest in front-end technologies such as HTML, CSS, JavaScript and React.
 I'm on a journey to enhance my skills and contribute to meaningful projects that make a positive impact.

 🛠️ Skills: